50054-cdpa/notes/docs/memory_management.md

 1. Extend PA to support function call and array operations
 1. Extend the dynamic semantics to model the run-time memory operations
-1. Describe activation records
+1. Define activation records
 1. Extend SIMP to support function call and array operations
 1. Describe the challenges of memory management
-1. Apply linear type system to static semantics
+1. Apply linear type system to ensure memory saftey in SIMP.

 ## Extending Pseudo Assembly